 And, as you sip on your tea of choice, you can gaze out across the Edinburgh skyline.
 The Tower Restaurant, located on the fifth floor of the National Museum of Scotland on Chambers Street, offers views that graze the charmingly uneven rooftops of Edinburgh and offer a spectacular outlook of Edinburgh Castle.

 During the summer months, the outdoor seating area is open for patrons to enjoy the sun.
-During the winter, restaurant goers can still enjoy this outdoor area to take pictures and enjoy the unique observation point of the city unfolding below.
+During the winter, restaurant-goers can still enjoy this outdoor area to take pictures and enjoy the unique observation point of the city unfolding below.
+It truly is one of the best restaurants in Edinburgh Scotland.

 Tower Restaurant is well worth a visit and it is recommended that you leave time at either side of your meal to explore the museum’s various exhibitions.
 Being Scotland’s main museum, there is certainly a lot to see; and this only enhances the uniqueness of this restaurant experience.